 Fake Brit: Americans Winona Ryder and Tom Waits as Mina and Renfield respectively, and Canadian Keanu Reeves as Jonathan.
 Waits does a near-flawless accent, Ryder's is decent enough and Reeves is not at all believable.

 Fake Nationality: The Romanian Dracula is played by the British Gary Oldman.
 The Welsh Anthony Hopkins also plays the Dutch Van Helsing.
 Dracula's brides do not have their nationalities stated but only one of them - Florina Kendrick - is Romanian.

 Font Anachronism: We see a ticker tape typing out the message sent to Van Helsing from Dr. Seward.
 The type appears to be OCR (optical character reader) font which was not created until 1968.
 Keep in mind that the movie takes place in 1897.
 That's a 71 year difference.

-Throw It In: Gary Oldman wanted to say "I never drink... wine" as an homage to Bela Lugosi from the 1931 Dracula film (the line as originally written was nearly verbatim to the novel: "...and I do not sup.")
+Gary Oldman wanted to say "I never drink... wine" as an homage to Bela Lugosi from Dracula (1931) (the line as originally written was nearly verbatim to the novel: "...and I do not sup.")

 Trailer Delay: The teaser trailer promised a Summer 1992 release, but it was pushed back a few months to November.

 Unbuilt Casting Type: This brought Gary Oldman to the attention of American audiences as a villain.
 But here although he's playing Dracula, he plays him as a Tragic Monster and as one of the most sympathetic portrayals yet.